alexbishop/zig-rbtree/README.md

 ## Features

   1. Multiple layers of abstraction for different use cases
-  2. Non-recursive implementation of search, insert and delete *(so we don't blow up your stack)*
+  2. Non-recursive implementation of search, insert and delete
   3. Create a red-black tree from a sorted list in O(n) time without the need for rotates, recolours or swaps.
      This implementation does not use recursion.
   4. Takes order functions which take a context parameter so you can change order behaviour at runtime